 At Hartrick Veterinary Clinic, we love our feline friends!
 That’s why our team is passionate about educating the community and our clients about declawing alternatives, zoonotic disease, and ensuring an enjoyable experience at your next vet visit.

-Hartrick Veterinary Clinic is constantly looking for ways to make our feline patients comfortable!
+As a cat-friendly veterinary clinic in Royal Oak, we are constantly looking for ways to make our feline patients comfortable!
 We understand that cats react very differently than dogs in a veterinary hospital and are doing our best to make sure we are making them feel as calm as we can.

-Our team is in the process of becoming Feline Friendly Certified.
-Stay tuned!
+Our team is Feline Friendly Certified!

 Hartrick Veterinary Clinic does not perform declawing on cats at our practice.